-Warning lamp TM is lit
+Warning lamp or is lit

-The warning lamp $\infty$ lights up while the glow plugs are preheating.
+The warning lamp π lights up while the glow plugs are preheating.
 When the warning lamp goes off, the engine should be started straight away.

-Warning lamp of flashes
+Warning lamp or flashes

-If a fault develops in the engine management system while you are driving, the glow plug lamp will flash \overline{v}.
+If a fault develops in the engine management system while you are driving, the glow plug lamp will flash π .
 Take the vehicle to an Authorised Service Centre as soon as possible and have the engine checked.

-Main beam headlights ■○
+Main beam headlights ID